Writing a book requires reaching out to many people you might not otherwise have cause to contact.

-John has built his businesses – Celtic Gardens (which is a design build company in Ann Arbor, Michigan) and Celtic Garden Imports (which imports salvaged and aged building materials) on the idea of being ‘a period gardener’ — one who specializes in the design and creation of a specific style of historically referenced garden.
-So,in this instance, if you are looking for an Irish garden or a folly that looks like a ruin from somewhere in the countryside of England, Scotland or Ireland – he is your guy.
+John has built his businesses – Celtic Gardens (a design build company in Ann Arbor, Michigan) and Celtic Garden Imports (which imports salvaged and aged building materials that are used as a sort of celtic garden decor) on the idea of being ‘a period gardener’.
+That is one who specializes in the design and creation of a specific style of historically referenced garden.

 John regularly imports old and reclaimed stone stone, antiques, and other architectural salvage elements for his projects and clients.

-You realize that there’s an immediate pedigree by adding old things – heirloom plants or materials.
+You realize that there’s an immediate pedigree by adding old things – heirloom plants or materials.-John Cullen

-Celtic Gardens has created Irish inspired gardens all over the world and their signature is stonework with a unique style that gives a garden a sense of antiquity and old world charm.
+Celtic Gardens has created Irish inspired gardens all over the world.
+Their signature is stonework with a unique style that gives a garden a sense of antiquity and old world charm.

-This sunken garden is pretty in its own right, but I have to wonder if this was a great way of dealing with a removed swimming pool?
+This sunken garden is pretty in its own right.
+But I have to wonder if it might also be a great way of dealing with an unwanted and removed swimming pool?

 All images from Celtic Gardens, Image of John Cullen by ROMAIN BLANQUART, MCT